Graphics Card Compatibility – Here’s How To Check

 If your new graphics card is bottlenecked by other components, you will be unable to realize its full potential.

-Some bottlenecking issues are bound to occur if you get a brand new, top-of-the-line graphics card while the rest of your PC components are older.
-Usually, this bottleneck will come from the CPU, but it can also be caused by RAM or the hard drive.
+Some bottlenecking issues are bound to occur if you get a brand new, cutting-edge graphics card while the rest of your PC components are older.
+Typically, this bottleneck will come from the CPU, but it can also be caused by RAM or the hard drive.

 That doesn’t mean you won’t be able to install the GPU and run the latest games, but you will probably run into some stuttering issues.
 In most instances, the worst-case scenario is that you won’t be able to achieve the potential FPS that your new GPU can produce.